Create a professional CV now!

 Skills

-• Teamwork: Worked closely with consultants, nursing colleagues and medical staff to provide individualised patient care of the highest standard.
+- Teamwork: Worked closely with consultants, nursing colleagues, and medical staff to provide individualized patient care of the highest standard.

-• Wound management: Competent in the removal of all types of sutures, clips and aseptic dressings.
+- Wound management: Competent in removing all types of sutures, clips, and aseptic dressings.

-• Communication: Frequently interacted with doctors in highly dynamic and emergency situations as well as with patients and their families.
+- Communication: Frequently interacted with doctors in highly dynamic and emergency situations and with patients and their families.

-• Ability to prioritise workload: Responsible for up 3 ICU patients or 12 POCU patients, able to prioritise duties on the fly and for long periods.
+- Ability to prioritize workload: Responsible for up to 3 ICU patients or 12 POCU patients, able to prioritize duties on the fly and for long periods.

 Certifications